 This predictive insights model — which analyzed customer sentiment data — facilitated improved decision-making.

-• A chatbot that takes care of FAQ, transactions, and information requests.
+- A chatbot that takes care of FAQ, transactions, and information requests.

 An AI agentic chatbot can handle basic customer questions, purchases, and requests for information.
-Any complex inquiries that the chatbot can’t answer can be relayed to a human representative so the customer can get their problem handled.
+Any complex inquiries that the chatbot can’t answer can be relayed to a human representative so the customer can get their problem resolved.

-• Customer service kiosks.
+- Customer service kiosks.

 An AI-powered kiosk can handle cash, credit, and check payments, which can speed up customer service in public settings.
 This not only makes the service more efficient, but it also lets employees focus on truly connecting with customers.
 Ideally, this leads to more personalized, effective service.